A bit of personal financial history

 The pay was great, the job was challenging and I was learning something new every day.
 Software engineering hit all the right buttons and 10 years later I’m still around.

 My paycheck doubled in a couple of years and then doubled again.
 Each time it increased, it would take me about a month to adjust my lifestyle and manage to spend it all before my next paycheck arrived.
-Clothes, gadgets, dinners out, clubs, travelling, expensive coffee.
+Clothes, gadgets, dinners out, clubs, traveling, expensive coffee.
 I’d stop from time to time and try to remember that I used to get with 10 times less money than I had now just a few years back.
 I’d think from time to time that I’d be ashamed to tell mom what I was spending my hard-earned money on.

 Tightening the belt